Since I started writing, there’s a nagging question in my head.

 So I used NovelCrafter to generate a short story of about 7000 words.
 But it was not a story.
 It was rubbish.

-I felt disappointed, but also a sense of relief at the same time.
+I felt disappointed, but also a sense of relief.
 The story had all the parts, but it was a Frankenstein of a tale, like so many broken pieces stitched together by a machine.
 Clean, logical, boring.
-It moves, except there was no life.
+It moves, except there is no life.
 No poetry.
 No soul.

-Unlike books I have read, which made me cry and laughed, and jumped up in exhilaration, “Eugene the gentle Barbarian” could not make it out of my Google drive, much less his quiet village to save the world from vegan vampires.
+Unlike books I have read, which made me cry and laugh, and jump up in exhilaration, “Eugene the Gentle Barbarian” could not make it out of my Google Drive, much less his quiet village, to save the world from vegan vampires.

 Then I found Medium